 Many settlement agreements are relatively straightforward and if so, it should be possible for the employer’s contribution to cover your total legal fees in getting advice on the agreement.
+In more complicated cases, your fees could exceed your employer’s legal fees contribution.
 For more information on legal costs for obtaining advice on your settlement agreement, please contact a member of our employment law team.

 It’s standard for settlement agreements to include a confidentiality clause, which prevent you from discussing the terms, or even the existence of, the settlement agreement.
 However, settlement agreements should include some exceptions to this rule.
 For example, both parties are allowed to discuss the settlement agreement with their professional advisers (e.g. their solicitors or accountants), and you are usually allowed to discuss the agreement with your immediate family.
 You will also be able to make a “protected disclosure”, for example to a regulator, if you want to blow the whistle on something unlawful that you have discovered during your employment.